Our Story

 La Casa Martull

-Castro’s Revolution and communism ended commercial life on San Rafael and across Havana.
-Every private enterprise on the boulevard was nationalized or shuttered.
+The Revolution ended commercial life on San Rafael.
+Every private house on the boulevard was nationalized or shuttered.
 The jewelers, the merchants, the watchmakers.
-All of them.
+MARTULL closed with the rest.
+The name went silent for more than sixty years.

 MARTULL.
 Miami.

-Ninety miles north of Havana, Miami became the city where much of Cuba’s commercial and cultural identity continued.
-Its industries, its entrepreneurs, its standards of craft.
+Ninety miles north of Havana, Miami became the city where so much of Cuba’s commerce and craft carried on.
+MARTULL is not a reissue, and not a tribute.
+It is the house itself, continued.

 MARTULL 1926

-Every dial reads MARTULL 1926.
-The year the house arrived at its address.
-The year it earned its name.
+Every dial carries the year the house earned its name.

-The standard that Calle San Rafael 45 represented was simple.
-A house earns its reputation through the quality of what it makes, not the story it tells about itself.
+A house earns its name through what it makes, not the story it tells about itself.
+Made for those who understand that a legacy is not received.
+It is built.

 MARTULL 1926